avo-hq/prop_initializer/README.md

 ## Overview

-The `PropInitializer` gem is a flexible tool for defining properties on Ruby classes.
-This gem is an adaptation of the [Literal Gem](https://github.com/joeldrapper/literal), with custom modifications tailored to the needs of [Avo](https://avohq.io).
+The `prop_initializer` gem is a flexible tool for defining properties on Ruby classes.

+It's a fork of the [Literal Gem](https://github.com/joeldrapper/literal), with a few tweaks.
 We sincerely thank [Joel Drapper](https://github.com/joeldrapper) for the inspiration and base code that made this possible.

-With `PropInitializer`, you can easily declare properties for any class, giving you flexible options for default values and more.
-However, unlike [Literal](https://github.com/joeldrapper/literal), `PropInitializer` simplifies by removing strict typing requirements, providing a more lightweight and adaptable interface.
+With `prop_initializer`, you can easily declare properties for any class, giving you flexible options for default values and more.
+However, the scope is narrowed down by removing strict typing requirements, providing a more lightweight and adaptable interface.

 ---

 ## Installation

-To use `PropInitializer` in your Ruby project, add the following to your Gemfile:
+To use `prop_initializer ` in your Ruby project, add the following to your Gemfile:

 ```ruby
 gem "prop_initializer"